 WHICH tests are failing, and WHAT is the impact?

 WHEN did the problem start?

 After all, one of the keys of managing a platform which provides diagnostic services, timely notification is of paramount importance.
 Arm yourself with the right questions, and you’ll be sailing smoothly towards smarter management of your services.

-You can put all of these tips into practice right now with your existing tests; learn more about alerts in the Customer Success Center, the recorded webinar on Alerting in ThousandEyes or the 5-minute video tutorial.
-If you don’t yet have a ThousandEyes account, sign up for free and begin monitoring your network.
+You can put all of these tips into practice right now with your existing tests; learn more about alerts in the Customer Success Center, the ThousandEyes Alerting Essentials webinar or the Working with Alerts video tutorial.
+If you don’t have a ThousandEyes account yet, sign up for a free trial and begin monitoring your network.